vpzed/Destiny2-API-Info-wiki/API-Introduction-Part-3-Manifest.md

 ## Introduction

 The Destiny game manifest is a SQLite database that comes in several languages with localized versions of the game information specific to that language.
-Most of the API responses utilize references (often <something>Hash) to point the user to the manifest.
+Most of the API responses utilize references (often {something}Hash) to point the user to the manifest.

 ## Retrieving the Manifest Database